roemmele/answerquest/README.md

 # answerquest

 This repo contains the code for the answerquest library, which performs question generation and question answering from provided texts.
 In particular, it can be used to generate a list of Q&A pairs pertaining to the text, and also predict answers to given questions about the text.
-You can view the web demo for this project at [qna.languageweaver.com](https://qna.languageweaver.com).

 ## Installation